How soon can I have my treatment?

 What happens when I’m prescribed surgery as a treatment?

 Surgery is the most intensive option when it comes to treatment choices.
 While we make sure that your surgery is as safe and painless as possible, surgery is still a major undertaking.
 Physicians will suggest surgery if a patient has tried other less invasive options such as medication or physical therapy, or if tests show a patient’s condition is very advanced (such as x-rays showing there is no longer cartilage in the knee).
 What kind of surgery you get will depend on your condition.
 For some conditions, like Coronary Artery Disease, there may be a range of surgical options.
 Once you and your doctor have decided on what procedure is right for you, you’ll receive patient education materials about what will happen during your specific surgery.
 Some minor surgeries will not require an overnight in the hospital, while other more intensive surgeries may require a few days stay.
 It’s important to talk to your doctor about expectations for length of stay post-procedure and how long your recovery process will be.
 Surgery can be hard on a person’s body, so most surgeons will recommend a period of physical therapy after surgery to ensure that your body is healing properly and getting stronger after the procedure.
-At Partners, you may be visited by at-home physical therapists or you may visit a clinic near your home or hospital.
+At Mass General Brigham, you may be visited by at-home physical therapists or you may visit a clinic near your home or hospital.

 Have a question that is not listed here?
 Contact Us